 However, not everyone is ready for that commitment.

-Maybe you’re not tech-savvy and maybe you’re on a budget or probably you have multiple properties that you need to get listed quickly as possible and you’re running out of time.
+Maybe you’re not tech-savvy, and maybe you’re on a budget or probably you have multiple properties that you need to get listed as quickly as possible and you’re running out of time.

 - Use presets.
-With a camera phone, light isn’t going to be consistent and you would want your photos to be.
+With a camera phone, light isn’t going to be consistent, and you would want your photos to be.
 You can then use presets.
-Presets are filters which can be applied to all your photos to enhance them.
-Check out these options on Etsy and see how easy capturing “light and airy” can be.
+Presets are filters that can be applied to all your photos to enhance them.

 - Use a tripod and a timer.
 Using a tripod and a timer eliminates the natural movement of your hand.
 You can take better and steady shots using a tripod.
 Simply set it up and shoot.

 Yes.
 Put down your phone and find a pro.
 There are professional real estate photographers in any market, and they typically pay for themselves.

 Did you know that listings with professional photos sell 32% faster and for thousands of dollars more?

 Here’s an example of what professional pictures can look like.

 Here’s the big picture: Photos will make or break your listing.

 This is one area where you want to take your time and put in the work.